jimyaragon/snake-client/README.md

 ## Final Product

-These methods will help you communicate with the server that contains the game and be able to send instructions through the letters of the ADWS keyboard.
-To terminate the communication between the client and the server please press CTRL + C.
+These methods will help you communicate with the server that contains the game and be able to send instructions through the letters of the WASD keyboard.
+To terminate the communication between the client and the server please press CTRL + C. Additionally, you could press the letter "z" to have a funny comment.

 ## Getting Started